killerraj369/CodeHelper/readme.md

 9.) .contest today -> Gives you today's contest

-10.) .hackathon  -> Gives you ongoing and upcoming hackathons from hackerearth
+10.) .hackathons  -> Gives you ongoing and upcoming hackathons from hackerearth

 11.) .help -> Gives you help